 When enabled, assigns the BIOS to perform floppy diskette drive tests by issuing the time-consuming seek commands.
-The options are: Enabled, Disabled.

 Boot Up Numlock Status

 When set to On, allows the BIOS to automatically enable the Num Lock Function when the system boots up.
 The options are: On, Off.